KabouterBlog/kabouter-blog.github.io/_notes/Over the Garden Wall Analysis Part 2.md

 ---
 Previous Posts:
 - [[Over the Garden Wall Analysis Part 1]]

+Continuation from [[Over the Garden Wall Analysis Part 1|previous post]].
 Again, **SPOILERS** for all of Over the Garden Wall!
 Trust me, this is _not_ the way the series was meant to be consumed.
 ## Episode 6: Lullaby in Frogland
 - 0:00
 	- Wirt and Beatrice TALK